How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Sofia runs a course business.
 Month 6, at $58K monthly with 45 active students.

-She thinks about automation.
-Gets quotes: $22K-$28K for custom automation.
+Automation quotes: $22K–$28K for custom automation.

-But instead of immediately automating, she uses the Systematize-First Method.
+Instead of immediately automating, she uses the Systematize-First Method.

 Month 1: Manual systematization (Reps 1–10)

-Week 1-2: Sofia runs onboarding manually for 10 students.
-Documents everything.
-Notes all problems.
+Sofia runs onboarding manually for 10 students.

 Problems discovered: